 The quality of your sleep is just as important as the length of time you spend in bed.
 To help you sleep well every night, you should:

 - Limit your caffeine intake after lunchtime.
-Studies show that any caffeine you ingest up to six hours before bedtime will significantly harm your sleep patterns that night.
+Studies show that any caffeine you ingest before bedtime will significantly harm your sleep patterns that night.
 So lay off the tea, coffee, and chocolate.

 - Turn off screens two hours before bedtime.
 Looking at bright screens tricks your body clock into thinking it's still daytime.
 So going to bed after looking at a screen means it will take you longer to wind down and fall asleep.
 As an alternative to evening screen abstinence, you can install the free f.lux app onto your phone, tablet, or laptop.
 F.lux automatically gives your screens a warmer, more relaxing light in the evenings.